IDEALS

 Leadership

-LEADERSHIP is the process of working collaboratively within a culture of interdependence and trust ²⁸ ²⁹ to foster inclusive practices and dialogue which serves to articulate and pursue a shared vision for growth and learning ³² ³⁴ ³⁵ for all stakeholders.
+LEADERSHIP is the process of working collaboratively to shape a culture of interdependence and trust to foster inclusive practices, serve a shared vision which responds to change for growth, and promotes learning and empowerment for all stakeholders.

 1 Mandinach, E. B., Gummer, E. S., & Muller, R. D. (2011).
 The complexities of integrating data-driven decision making into professional preparation in schools of education: It’s harder than you think.
 In Report from an invitational meeting.